 This game is an excellent time waster and a fun one to play.
 I even bought some micro-transactions to support the developer since they are implemented so well.
 You don’t HAVE to buy them, the game gives you enough coins to work with to keep it enjoyable.

 My high score is 150 at the moment of writing, I’m curious if you guys will be able to beat it easily.

 In any case, I recommend this game to everybody.
 Give it a look, it’s one of the better Android games I have played this year.
 I can’t wait to hear what you guys & girls think about it.

 That’s everything I wanted to say about this game.
 Thank you so much for reading this article and I hope you enjoyed reading it as much as I enjoyed writing it.
 I hope to be able to welcome you in another article but until then, take care and have a great rest of your day.

 Skyrim, a game like Minecraft that’s being ported to every system under the sun.
 Now, this game has been reviewed to death.
 I know that I’m extremely late to the party.
 Skyrim is one of these games that has an extremely big and loyal fanbase.
-Otherwise, people wouldn’t be too excited for a portable version on the Nintendo Switch.
-Now, if you wonder, I play as a Khajiit, a beast man.
+Otherwise, people wouldn’t be too excited about a portable version of the Nintendo Switch.
+Now, if you wonder, I play as a Khajiit, a beast-man.
 Yeah, I play as a cat-man.
 Currently, I’m level 9 and I have started the first missions of the main story.
 Most of my time spent in this game is wandering around.
 Also, the three official DLC’s are installed.
 Also, there are no mods installed for this review.
 Now, that the context is set, let’s give my first impressions of this game.
 And as usual, feel free to leave a comment with your opinion on the game and/or the article in the comment section down below.

 Where do I go next?